 - Alpha-linolenic acid (ALA) is the parent of the Omega-3 family and predominantly comes from green leafy vegetables and some vegetable oils (flax, rape and soya), while the longer chain members of the Omega-3 series are predominantly found in fish and fish oils.

 These essential fatty acids are converted in the body by enzymes into Long Chain Polyunsaturated Fatty Acids (LCPUFAs).
-The four most important LCPUFAs needed by the body are:
+Four important LCPUFAs in the body are:

-Unfortunately, the body's conversion of essential fatty acids to LCPUFAs is an inefficient process, especially in the very young and old and during times of stress or illness.
-However, the biggest contributing factor towards an LCPUFA deficiency is the modern lifestyle and diet:
+The body's conversion of essential fatty acids to LCPUFAs can be an inefficient process.
+However, the biggest contributing factor towards a sub-optimal supply in the body is the modern lifestyle and diet:

 - High consumption of alcohol, caffeine, saturated fats, sugar, nicotine and excess cholesterol can affect the efficiency of enzymes and therefore inhibit the manufacture of LCPUFAs in the body